-The obligor is required to apply the list of indicators when determining the grounds for suspicion of money laundering, terrorist financing, or the financing of the proliferation of weapons of mass destruction, and to consider other circumstances that may indicate grounds for suspicion of money laundering or terrorist financing.
-It is particularly important that all employees are familiar with the indicators and trained to identify and address the risks of money laundering, terrorist financing, or the financing of the proliferation of weapons of mass destruction within the scope of their work.
+The obligor is required to apply the list of indicators when determining the grounds for suspicion of money laundering, terrorist financing, or the financing of the proliferation of weapons of mass destruction, and to consider other circumstances that may indicate grounds for suspicion of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction.
+It is particularly important that all employees are familiar with the indicators and trained to identify and address the risks of money laundering, terrorist financing or the financing of the proliferation of weapons of mass destruction within the scope of their work.